ubermanu/magefront/docs/plugins/requirejs-config.md

 }
 ```

-> 💡 This plugin is enabled by default
+> 💡 This plugin is enabled by default if no configuration is defined.

 ## Note